jpmorganchase/Kinexys-ssi-sdk-examples/README.md

 ### Issuer

 The Issuer plays a crucial role in issuing verifiable credentials (VC) to entities.
-The scripts demonstrate how to effectively utilize the Onyx SSI SDK to carry out all tasks related to the Issuer.
+The scripts demonstrate how to effectively utilize the Kinexys SSI SDK to carry out all tasks related to the Issuer.
 This includes creating a DID (Decentralized Identifier) for the Issuer, generating and signing Verifiable Credentials.

 Within the issuer section, you'll find a schema section that defines the structure for the subject data of the verifiable credential.
 This directory allows you to experiment and create custom schema types tailored to your specific requirements.
 As part of this examples repository, we have included a pre-defined `proofOfName` schema.

 ### Holder

 The Holder is the entity who claims, shares, and manages their Verifiable Credentials.
-The examples showcase how the Onyx SSI SDK can be leveraged from the Holder's perspective.
+The examples showcase how the Kinexys SSI SDK can be leveraged from the Holder's perspective.
 Developers will learn how to create a DID, generate Verifiable Presentations (VP) with their desired Credentials, and digitally sign the Presentation for identity verification.

 ### Verifier